 Sustainability

-Sustainability and ethical production within fashion are such important aspects and are often overlooked resulting in the industry being among the top three most wasteful and unsustainable industries worldwide.
-Unfortunately this isn’t only reserved to fast fashion and big mass produced companies, it can also include small brands who outsource their production to unreliable factories.
+Sustainability and ethical production within fashion are such important aspects and are often overlooked resulting in the industry being among the most wasteful and unsustainable industries worldwide.
+Unfortunately this isn’t only fast fashion, it can also include small brands who outsource their production to unreliable factories.
 It is so important to shop with brands that offer full transparency so you know how and who is making your clothes.
+Good On You is a good resource to learn about your favourite brands and their sustainability and ethics considerations.

 DESIGN